JalenWTH/login2/README.md

 The path to any files will be like: `http://127.0.0.1:8000/appname/home`

 After this, simply copy over the code from this repository over to the corresponding files.
+Run `python manage.py runserver` (or maybe "python3" instead of "python" on Linux) to start the Django server and run this app in your browser.